-- 22.0.1422.1.12 The supervisor should consider the potential ML/FTTF risks alongside other risk assessments (includingfor example, governance and market conduct) arising from its wider duties and be aware of the relevance of ML/FT to the duties it carries out in respect of other ICPs and standards. - 22.0.1522.1.13 When a jurisdiction-wide risk assessment has been conducted, (for example, during a National Risk Assessment (NRA) process as contemplated in FATF Recommendations, if applicable), the supervisor should have access to itthe results and take account of itthem.
-The supervisor should participate in such an assessment to inform the assessment and also to improve its understanding of the risks.9
+- 22.1.11 The supervisor should assess the main ML/TF risks to the insurance sector in its jurisdiction.
+Such risk assessments may provide for recommendations on the allocation of responsibilities and resources at the jurisdictional level based on a comprehensive and up-to-date understanding of the risks.
+These assessments will change over time, depending on how circumstances develop, and how risks evolve.
+For this reason risk assessments should be undertaken on a regular basis and kept up to date. - 22.1.12 The supervisor should consider the potential ML/TF risks alongside other risk assessments (for example, governance and market conduct) arising from its wider duties. - 22.1.13 When a jurisdiction-wide risk assessment has been conducted (for example, during a National Risk Assessment (NRA) process as contemplated in FATF Recommendations, if applicable), the supervisor should have access to the results and take account of them.
+The supervisor should participate in such an assessment to inform the assessment and also to improve its understanding of the risks.